kalintas/variant/README.md

-Simple variant implementation of the std::variant.
+Simple implementation of the std::variant.